yoannsculo/JobCatcher/README.md

 ## Usage (mainly development options for now)

-	./jobcatcher.py -b # To load my blacklist into the DB ./jobcatcher.py -f # To flush and update the blacklist ./jobcatcher.py -s # To fetch last offers ./jobcatcher.py -p # To download a related page ./jobcatcher.py -i # Insert data to jobboard table ./jobcatcher.py -m # Move jobboard datas to offers table ./jobcatcher.py -r # To generate reports
-	./jobcatcher.py -u # To fetch an offer only with its url ./jobcatcher.py -a # Sync the blacklist, fetch the offers and generates reports.

-    -h, --help         show this help message and exit --all              sync the blacklist, fetch the offers and generates reports.
+    --all              sync the blacklist, fetch the offers and generates reports.
     --feeds            download the all feeds in the config --feed=JOBBOARD    download only the feed from JOBBOARD in the config